Medical Evacuation Travel Insurance

 1. Describes all forms of evacuations

 Emergency medical expenses, foreign security evacuations, and repatriation are the primary focus of medevac programs.
-The travel insurance company must coordinate these efforts, and they normally manage payment to the rescue crew as well.
-Evacuations are only covered up to the policy limitations and for the reasons specified in the policy document.
+The travel insurance company must coordinate these efforts and typically manages payment to the rescue crew as well.
+Evacuations are covered only up to the policy limits and for the reasons specified in the policy document.

 1. Take care of the people who are important to you

-Medevac policies frequently contain emergency medical reunion and return of minor children benefits, allowing you to care for the people who are essential to you.
+Medevac policies frequently include emergency medical reunion and return-of-minor-children benefits, allowing you to care for the people who are essential to you.

 1. AD&D or term life benefits are frequently included